-18. Assets and liabilities classified as held for sale
+17. Assets and liabilities classified as held for sale

-During 2010 the Company reach an agreement with the Competition Authorities, when one of its entities was in breach of competition law by concluding and implementing certain illegal agreements, that it would sell Tæknivörur.
-The Company anticipates that the sale will be completed by the end of 2011.
-Assets and liabilities held for sale at the end of 2010 contain the fair value of assets and liabilities of Tæknivörur ehf.
+During 2010 the Company reached an agreement with the Competition Authorities, when one of its entities was in breach of competition law by concluding and implementing certain illegal agreements, that it would sell Tæknivörur.
+In 2010 the Company classified it as held for sale.
+In August the Company sold all of its shares in Tæknivörur and the proceed was paid in cash.